allthatido/NumPy_beginner_tutorial/README.md

 ## Overview ##

 This is a quick and fast introduction to python's scietific library NumPy.
-This tutorial provides a quick way to get introduced to the various methods of the library and begin to use NumPy in your projects
+This tutorial provides a quick way to get introduced to the various methods of the library and begin to use NumPy in your projects.
+We shall create a conda environment and use jupyter notebooks for this tutorial

 ## Packages used: ##